kavinplays/picopad/README.md

 Pico should now restart. \
 Put the file main.py in the main directory. \
 Put the folder adafruit_hid in lib folder. \
-PS: If the folder lib doesn't exist create it.Hahaha
+PS: If the folder lib doesn't exist create it.

 Assembly: